A night photographing the Milky Way in one of the best places on earth for stargazing

 Tours are strictly limited to a maximum of four participants to ensure a genuinely intimate and personalised experience.

 That limit is deliberate.
 Four people is small enough that every participant receives genuine individual attention — time to ask questions, to experiment and to absorb.
-It also means that when we arrive at a location we arrive quietly, without disrupting the very thing we have come to photograph.
+It also means that the time we spend at the location will be quiet and peaceful and allow people the fullest opportunity to soak in the magic of what we are experiencing.

 A minimum of four participants is required for the tour to proceed.
-If minimum numbers are not reached guests will be notified and offered rescheduling or a credit.
+If minimum numbers are not reached guests will be notified the day before the tour and offered the choice of a refund or credit or the opportunity to proceed but at an additional cost.

 If you are interested in booking for a larger group please get in touch directly and I will do my best to accommodate you.